RyanT5/yl-training/content/post/mission1.md

 If there are any parts you are unsure of then you can [contact](/contact) the YL training team with any questions.

-Thank you for taking the time to complete this at home, stay safe :)
+Thank you for taking the time to complete this at home :)